masasam/emacs-easy-hugo/README.md

 	firebase init
 	firebase deploy

-If you deploy your blog at github etc
+If you deploy your blog at github etc.

 	M-x easy-hugo-github-deploy